typelevel/cats-effect/docs/tutorial.md

 you must explicitly check the `Outcome` instance returned by the `.join` call to see if it errored.
 Also, the other fibers will keep running unaware of what happened.

 Cats Effect provides additional `joinWith` or `joinWithNever` methods to make sure at least that the error is raised with the usual `MonadError` semantics (e.g., short-circuiting).
-Unfortunately this is a complex task, as when we handle the error from a fiber we must also consider if we should at least cancel the other running fibers.
+Now that we are raising the error, we also need to cancel the other running fibers.
 We can easily get ourselves trapped in a tangled mess of fibers to keep an eye on.
 On top of that the error raised by a fiber is not promoted until the call to `joinWith` or `.joinWithNever` is reached.
-So in our example above if `consumerFiber` raises an error then that error will not 'reach' the main flow until the producer fiber has finished.
-Note that in our example that should never happen!
+So in our example above if `consumerFiber` raises an error then we have no way to observe that until the producer fiber has finished.
+Alarmingly, note that in our example the producer _never_ finishes and thus the error would _never_ be observed!
 And even if the producer fiber did finish, it would have been consuming resources for nothing.

-In contrast `parMapN` does promote the error it finds to the caller _and_ takes care of cancelling the remaining alive fibers.
+In contrast `parMapN` does promote any error it finds to the caller _and_ takes care of canceling the other running fibers.
 As a result `parMapN` is simpler to use, more concise, and easier to reason about. _Because of that, unless you have some specific and unusual requirements you should prefer to use higher level commands such as `parMapN` or `parSequence` to work with fibers_.